wessenstam/NHT-EMEA/xray/xray.rst

 .. note::

-  It is critical that you select **eth0** as it is the network adapter assigned to the **Primary** network (you can confirm by comparing the MAC address in the VM console to the MAC address shown in Prism).
+  It is critical that you select the network adapter assigned to the **Primary** network (you can confirm by comparing the MAC address in the VM console to the MAC address shown in Prism).
 We will use this network to assign a static IP to the X-Ray VM to access the web interface.
-We will NOT assign an address to the **eth1** **Secondary** network adapter.
+We will NOT assign an address to the **Secondary** network adapter.
 This network will be used for zero configuration communication between the X-Ray VM and client VMs.
-This approach is helpful when DHCP isn't available or the DHCP scope isn't large enough.
+This approach is helpful when DHCP isn't available or the DHCP scope isn't large enough to support X-Ray testing.

 .. figure:: images/2.png